microsoft/vscode-docs/docs/java/java-debugging.md

 For more details on how to create the `launch.json`, please read [Launch configurations](/docs/editor/debugging.md#launch-configurations); for more details on configuraiton options for Java, please read [Configuration options](/docs/java/java-debugging.md#configuration-options).

-## Use
+## Run and Debug

-To run and debug your Java application, there are several entry points for starting a debugging session.
+The debugger extension provides multiple ways to run and debug your Java application.

 ### Run from CodeLens